Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Marriage Traditions

-Wedding customs vary widely, from multi-day celebrations to simple ceremonies.
-They reflect cultural views on love, family, and partnership.
+Wedding customs vary widely, reflecting cultural views on love, family, and partnership.
+Multi-day celebrations or simple ceremonies express values and social norms.

 Funeral Practices